 Visit the exhibition on the struggle for Women's Rights, on loan from the Working Class Library in Salford.
 It can be seen upstairs in the Club, at any time when the Club is open.

 Our central location, and our refurbished and modernised facilities, makes the Glossop Labour Club an ideal venue for a wide range of activities, ranging from music groups to fitness classes.

 We have two rooms available for letting for small groups: the larger one (22' x 17') costs £9 per hour, and the smaller one (21' x 13') costs £6 per hour.
 The main room downstairs, and a pleasant garden area, can be booked, by members only, for special occasions.

-Glossop Labour Club is participating in a newly formed network of Socialist Clubs, including the Red Shed (Wakefield), Clarion House (Pendle), Bolton Socialist Club, the Red and Geen Club (Milnsbridge), and Hebden Bridge Trades Club.
+Glossop Labour Club participates in a network of Socialist Clubs, including the Red Shed (Wakefield), Clarion House (Pendle), Bolton Socialist Club, the Red and Geen Club (Milnsbridge), and Hebden Bridge Trades Club.
 Members of these Clubs meet quarterly.